Home

 While treatments containing retinol aren’t technically as powerful as treatments containing retinoic acid, they can be less irritating to the skin.

-• Another study from the Journal of Drugs in Dermatology compared over-the-counter retinol to a commonly-prescribed retinoid.
+• Another study from the Journal of Drugs in Dermatology compared over-the-counter retinol to a commonly-recommended retinoid.
 Participants increased their dosage of each treatment over the course of the study, and the retinol was eventually found to be equivalent to, or even better than, the retinoid.

-From the above studies, we can take away that we’re certainly not missing out on anything if we can’t get our hands on a prescription retinoid.
+From the above studies, we can take away that we’re certainly not missing out on anything if we can’t get our hands on a retinoid.

-This is why we created the Software Retinol Complex Oil — a gentle yet potent formula that works to treat wrinkles, protect the skin from environmental stressors, and stimulate cell renewal to shed dead skin cells, while also catering to those who want results without the use of prescription ingredients.
+This is why we created the Software Retinol Complex Oil — a gentle yet potent formula that works to treat wrinkles, protect the skin from environmental stressors, and stimulate cell renewal to shed dead skin cells, while also catering to those who want results without the use of medical-grade ingredients.

 Derived from coconut, seed oils, and fruit oils, this age-defying hero reduces the appearance of fine lines and dark spots, and combats dryness.
 It improves skin elasticity and firmness for a glowing complexion, and it works for sensitive, dry, and oily skin types alike.